hexabase/hexabase-cli/README.md

 ## `hx actions:update DATASTORE_ID ACTION_ID`

-update action of a database
+update an action in a datastore

 ```
 USAGE